j2store/userguide/shipping_usps_advanced.md

 ![](./assets/images/out.png)

-2)Box packing :
+**2)Box packing :**

-The box packing included with this shipping method lets you pack all the items into sing box for which you define height, width, length, weight and max-weight.
+The box packing included with this shipping method lets you pack all the items into single box for which you have to define height, width, length, weight and max-weight.
 Packing is mainly volume based but also considers item size.
 ![](./assets/images/Box.png)

 If you choose box packing then you will have to create/set box size.The box will have the following fields.